cactuzhead/Advanced-Progress-Bars/README.md

 In the `obsidian-apb` code block, you define the attributes as `Title`: `Value` / `Total`.

 ## Documentation
-For full documentation about Advanced Progress Bars, please visit our <a href="https://cactuzhead.github.io/Advanced-Progress-Bars/" target="_blank">github page</a>
+For full documentation, please visit our <a href="https://cactuzhead.github.io/Advanced-Progress-Bars/" target="_blank">github page</a>